Transfusion-transmissible infections surveillance reports

 Lifeblood regularly reviews and updates the donor interview and selection process, taking into consideration local and overseas research studies, international best practice, literature reviews and analysis of surveillance data such as that included in this report.

-1. Supporting the effectiveness of donor education and selection, the prevalence of transfusion transmissible infections is substantially lower among first time blood donors (11-62 times) than in the general population in 2019, and with the exception of potentially infectious syphilis, shows a stable or declining trend over the period 2011-2020.The prevalence of active/potentially infectious syphilis in first time donors has been increasing steadily and now shows a statistically significant increasing trend for the 10 year period 2011-2020.
+1. Supporting the effectiveness of donor education and selection, the prevalence of transfusion transmissible infections is substantially lower among first time blood donors (5- 109 times) than in the general population in 2021, and with the exception of potentially infectious syphilis, shows a stable or declining trend over the period 2012-2021.The prevalence of active/potentially infectious syphilis in first time donors has been increasing steadily and shows a statistically significant increasing trend for the 10 year period 2012-2021.

 Lifeblood response to finding 1

 While there is no directly comparable syphilis category to Lifeblood’s transfusion risk- specific active/potentially infectious syphilis category in the general population surveillance data, syphilis notifications including cases of infectious syphilis have been trending upward in both men and women.
-The notification rate of infectious syphilis among men has increased in the ten-year period, 2010-2019, from 9 per 100,000 in 2009 to 40 per 100,000 in 2019; similarly the rate among women has increased from 1 per 100,000 in 2010 to 8 per 100,000 in 2019.
+The notification rate of infectious syphilis among men has increased in the ten-year period, 2010-2019, from 9 per 100,000 in 2009 to 40 per 100,000 in 2019; similarly, the rate among women has increased from 1 per 100,000 in 2010 to 8 per 100,000 in 2019.
+While there has been a 5% decline in notifications between 2019 and 2021, this is likely a reflection of decreased testing rates related to the ongoing COVID-19 pandemic.
+Notification rates among males remained higher than females for the entire 2012-2021 period.

 2. The prevalence of transfusion-transmissible infections among first-time donations was much higher than the prevalence among all donations, highlighting the importance of promoting donor education of potential new donors and ensuring first-time donors read the pre-donation information and understand the importance of ‘self-deferral’.